hzqst/VmwareHardenedLoader/README.md

 monitor_control.restrict_backdoor = "TRUE"
 ```

-If you have a SCSI virtual disk at scsi0 slot (first slot) as your system drive, remember add
+If you have a SCSI virtual disk at scsi0 slot (first slot) as your system drive, remember to add

 ```
 scsi0:0.productID = "Whatever you want"